TomAppelman/DS4WindowsApi/README.md

 - Compatible with Windows 10 and works even with the anniversary update;
 - Fully working Dualshock 4 api for intergration without external software;
 - Can be used as seperate DLL or as Static library;
-- Be able to connection Wireles by the use of a bluetooth connection;
+- Be able to connection Wireless by the use of a bluetooth connection;
 - Be able top changing the led light color;
 - Having a special color per controller index;
 - Touchpad positions for 2 points;